| |

 Assessment:

-Teacher monitors verbal and written responses, offering corrections to grammar
+Teacher monitors verbal and written responses, offering corrections to grammar as required.

 |